Satanones

-Satanones(s) is a village and petty former princely state on Saurashtra peninsula in Gujarat, western India.
+Satanones(s) is a village and petty former princely state on Saurashtra peninsula in Gujarat, Western India.

 History

-Satanones was a princely state under Kamliya kathi (Kamaliyawad) chieftain.
+Satanones was a village controlled by Kamalia Ahir chieftains.

-It had a population of 240 in 1901, yielding a state revenue of 1200 Rupees (mostly from land; 1903-4) and paying 109 Rupees tribute to Junagadh State.
+It had a population of 240 in 1901, yielding a state revenue of 1200 Rupees (mostly from land; 1903–4) and paying 109 Rupees tribute to Junagadh State.

 During the British Raj, the petty state in Gohelwar prant was under the colonial Eastern Kathiawar Agency.